hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-layout-spa/template/README.md

     "prodReady": false // Set to true only when you want to release your SPA to production.
   }
 ```
+ 3. Feature flags need to be added to the `__TOAST_BANQUET_INITIAL_DATA__` in the `app/controllers/Banquet.java`.

- 1. If you are creating a layout spa you should create a new registration function in `wex-banquet-root/src/registration/`, the general structure of this registration function is as follows:
+ 4. If you are creating a layout spa you should create a new registration function in `wex-banquet-root/src/registration/`, the general structure of this registration function is as follows:

 ```js